damsaddam/Portfolio-Template/README.md

 # A Portfolio Template

 If you need a template for your portfolio, maybe this template is a solution for you.
 Just try this, and change according to your needs.
 My pleasure to help you all.
-This template is made using:
+This template was made using:
 - HTML
 - CSS
 - JavaScript